 Tails paused in his explanation suddenly and he crossed his arms.
 ‘Come to think of it, I’ve never Mastered an Emerald as of yet…’ he mentally admitted, his brow scrunched together.
 Noting both that time was short and that Cream and Bark were staring at him, he pushed the thought out of his mind.
 “So, when an Emerald is Mastered, a chunk of it breaks off and creates a fresh duplicate of the original that can be used and grown all over again.
 And that’s my lecture,” the fox concluded, taking a breath.
 “That’s all I can teach you, the rest comes with practice.
 Honestly, it’s not that tough once you get the hang of it.”

 Cream blinked a few times, before nodding slowly in understanding.
 “I think I get it,” she said, a grin slowly creeping up on her face.
 “At least, I understand this more than I did before.
-Thanks Tails!”
+Thanks, Tails!”

 Bark’s scowl said otherwise.
-“What the hell is all this ‘It’s not that tough’ crap?” he said, leveling a glare at the Ex-SOLDIER.
+“What the hell is all this ‘It’s not that tough’ crap?” he said, levelling a glare at the Ex-SOLDIER.
 He threw his head back and groaned loudly.
 “Shi—–t!
-I’m freaking clueless…” he said, shaking his head as he left the table for the door. “…Anyway, it’s about time to shove off.
+I’m freaking clueless…,” he said, shaking his head as he left the table for the door. “…Anyway, it’s about time to shove off.
 We’re heading to the weapons shop down the street.
 That guy I was talking to has some stuff ready for today’s operation – he’s one of us, don’t worry,” he added, noticing the fox’s skeptical gaze.

 Turning his attention away from Tails, he approached his daughter sitting on the stool by the bar counter.
 “Now Hope, Daddy has to go out and save the world, alright?” he said to her gently.
-“So you make sure you be a good girl to Mrs. Marino and don’t cause trouble for her, otherwise I won’t bring back any ice cream.
+“So you make sure you’re a good girl to Mrs. Marino and don’t cause trouble for her, otherwise I won’t bring back any ice cream.
 Do you understand?”

 The child perked up at the mention of the frozen sweet.
 “I promise that I’ll be really, really good, Papa!” she chirped happily.